CHEMeDATA/MnovaJson-reader/README.md

 # MnovaJson-reader

+This repository includes the code to create CHEMeDATA objects from Mnova json files and create Mnova json spectra from CHEMeDATA spectra.

+# Features

-Import Mnova .json files exported by Mnova >=14.1 (not the main .mnova documents) into NMRspectrumObject and JgraphObject objects
+Import Mnova .json files (saved as .json with Mnova >=14.1) into `NMRspectrumObject` and `JgraphObject` objects

 The molecules and NMR spectra data muss be stored in two separate files in the current implementation.
 It is also recommended to save the molecules in the .mol format.
-We recommend naming them respectively FILENAME_molecule_.json, FILENAME_spectrum and FILENAME.mol. (to facilitate reading them in this repository)
+We recommend naming them respectively FILENAME_molecule.json, FILENAME_spectrum.json and FILENAME.mol. (to facilitate reading them in this repository)

 Use "Save as ..." in the "File" menu and select the relevant (*.json).